How to Practice Self-Love

 These exercises are simple, but they are not always easy.

-👉 If you want more guided exercises like these, you can start with the free self-love guide.
+👉 If you want more exercises like these, you can start with the free self-love guide.

 💔 You don’t need to keep feeling this way